 Gustavo Sanchez Parra (Ulises Martinez), Cassandra Ciangherotti (Irene), Humberto Busto (Alvaro Gerazo), Catalina Salas (Rosa), Fernando Becerril (Martin Aguilar), Santiago Torres (Ignacio), Carmen Beato (Gertrudis), Maria Elena Olivares (Roberta)

-Mexican director Isaac Ezban made quite a splash at various international and fantastic film festivals with his debut feature The Incident (2014) about people trapped in pocket universes where they are unable to leave and are stuck endlessly replicating the same objects over and over.
+Mexican director Isaac Ezban made a splash at various international and fantastic film festivals with his debut feature The Incident (2014), which concerned people trapped in a pocket universe and stuck endlessly replicating the same objects over and over.
 The Incident was conceptually captivating, even if Isaac Ezban started to fall down with the end where he was required to rationalise and allow all of it to make sense.
-Ezban is back with The Similars, his second film and a similar kind of conceptually mind-boggling scenario also involving objects/people being duplicated.
+Ezban returned with The Similars, his second film, and a similar kind of conceptually mind-boggling scenario also involving objects/people being duplicated.

 The period we are told is a date in October, 1968.
 The setting is a remote bus station that is cut off from the rest of the world by a storm – this remains the entire location for the film until the closing scene.
 Into the midst of this are introduced a varied cross-section of the sort of people that usually turn up in these Isolated By Crisis stories – a man trying to get to his pregnant wife before she delivers, a woman who may have killed her abusive husband, a woman who speaks in an incomprehensible babble, an angry medical student and an upper-class woman with a son who is attached to a strange life support device.